eslachance/enmap-docs/examples/moderation-action-logs.md

 ### The Commands

-So now we have everything ready to create a simple warn command that will use the above setup to create what we need:
+So now we have everything ready to create a simple warn command that will use the above setup to create what we need:&#x20;

 ```javascript
 if (command === 'warn') {